Table of Contents:

 repreprohas to be invoked manually to initialize the exported repositories

-- When branching a release the OBS publisher has to be manually disabled or it will cause severe lock contention with the manual command above
+- When branching a release the OBS publisher has to be manually disabled or it will cause severe lock contention with the manual invocation mentioned above

 - Removing a package requires manual intervention